danxtrate/ociwafwhitelist/README.md

 ## Prerequisites:

-1. Install and configure OCI CLI as per [this guide] (https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm)
+1. Start a Cloud Shell session OR Install and configure OCI CLI as per [this guide] (https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm)

 2. Create the VCN where the public facing endpoints will be connected (i.e. external LBaaS, web server).